Get in touch with us

 Start with browsing our professional guidebook, which is full of good advice on how to see the best sights in Bratislava in just a few hours.

 If you have not had time to book a tour in advance, you can see the town during a ride in one of the little red Pressburg sightseeing cars running around the centre, including the castle.
-During the main season when a catamaran ship the Twin City Liner arrives from Vienna, the Pressburg car leaves the port with a live German and English speaking guide; other starting points include historical building of Slovak national theatre and the Main Square, where the little cars operate throughout the day, offering an audio guide in 13 languages.
+During the main season when a catamaran ship the Twin City Liner arrives from Vienna, the Oldtimer car leaves the port with a live German and English speaking guide; other starting points include historical building of Slovak national theatre and the Main Square, where the little cars operate throughout the day, offering an audio guide in 13 languages.

 Presporacik